linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements ...

+### 26.03.2024 (II)
+- Topic: 2 Factor Authentication
+- Directory: /posts/2024/March/26
+- Description: ``` 🔒 Security is our top priority!
+With our own social platform and proven technologies like Google's 2-factor authentication, we ensure maximum security.
+Your data is safe with us! 💪 #Privacy #Security #SocialMedia ```

 ### 26.03.2024
 - Topic: No technical know-how required for Web4
 - Directory: /posts/2024/March/26